zoinho/flyboard/wp-content/plugins/wp-google-maps/readme.txt

 * Filter markers by category
 * Mashup multiple Google maps
 * Add different marker icons, or your own icons to make your map really stand out!
-* List your Google Map markers in the three ways; Basic listing, Carousel, Advanced Table
+* List your Google Map markers in the four ways; basic list, basic table, carousel, advanced table
 * Allow your visitors to get directions to your markers.
+* Allow visitors to use their map location as the starting or ending point for the directions
 * Export/Import your markers to a CSV file for quick editing.
 * Link Fusion tables to your Google Maps
 * Show your visitor's location on the Map
 * Import KML/KMZ files to your Google Map
 * More advanced options for the Store Locator
+* Allow users to use their map location for the store locator
+* Store locator search by category
+* Hide all map markers until a store locator search is done
+* Move your marker list inside the Google Map window
+* Add retina-ready map marker icons
 * WordPress Network friendly
 * Get the [WP Google Maps Professional Edition](http://www.wpgmaps.com/purchase-professional-version/) for only $19.99